zarf-dev/proposals/0051-v1beta1-schema/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

 Several fields in the v1alpha1 ZarfPackageConfig can be restructured to provide a more intuitive experience.
 Other fields that have a poor user experience and add unnecessary overhead to Zarf should be removed.
-A new schema version, v1beta1, provides the space to make these changes.
+A new schema version, v1beta1, provides the opportunity to make these changes.

 ## Motivation